Optibus/playback/examples/flask/README.md

 ```

-Then you can go to the code and delibiratly change it to return different result, for example
+Then you can edit the code and delibiratly change it to return different result, for example
-you go to `ContentLengthEndpoint` and change the return length value to be +1 and then the playback output would look like this:
+you can modify `ContentLengthEndpoint` and change its calculate length logic to return length + 1 which will create a differece between the recorded value and the produced output during playback.
+This will cause the playback output to look like this:
 ```
 Category ContentFirstCharsEndpoint
 ContentFirstCharsEndpoint/25620aa87a9811eb9f40aae9fe8631bd: Equal - recorded: <!doctype , played_back: <!doctype